-Unfortunately, the builders had not extended the teak and holly cabin sole under the chart table, as they had on other parts of the boat.
+Unfortunately, the builders had not extended the teak and holly cabin sole under Stonehenge, as they had on other parts of the boat.
 It was just raw plywood, under which were the conglomeration of wires leading to the electrical panel.
 I cut the floor completely out and after rerouting the wires I made a new floor with 3/4” plywood, including a hatch to give easy access to the three sea-cocks and filters below.

 During all this I needed to keep the boats electrics running, particularly the air conditioning, so I had to be very careful not to cut through any wires.

-The first thing to relocate was the electrical panel which was a spaghetti maze of wires, bus-bars, connectors and relays, some original (circa 1977), some I installed when I fitted new equipment.
-The whole conglomeration could only be described as a wiring nightmare which had needed sorting out for a long time.
+The first thing to relocate was the electrical panel which was a spaghetti maze of wires, bus-bars, connectors and relays, some original, (circa 1977), some I installed when I fitted new equipment.
+The whole conglomeration could only be described as a wiring nightmare, that had needed sorting out for a long time.
 Some wires went to devices not in the cockpit and some to the engine instruments mounted lower down on the pedestal.
 Some wires went nowhere at all.

 Rewiring the panel, with its hodgepodge of wires could easily turn into a real nightmare if I got them muddled up.
 It is at moments like this my wife always reminds me of the timeless boaters adage: “If it ain’t broke, it will be when I fix it.”
-Actually that really needed tattooing on my right arm, so I could contemplate it before I started complicated projects like this.
+Actually that really needed tattooing on my right arm, so I could contemplate it before starting really complicated projects like this.

 I planned to reposition the panel higher up in the corner, where the breakers could no longer be accidentally tripped.
 For this I built a teak framework under the curve of the deck then used an old louvered door to give access to the wires leading to the panel above.
 I fitted a piece of 1/2” plywood below the panel to carry the four generator and water tanks gages.